goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `setalgo()`

+Sets a new cheksum algorithm to be used when updating NFT checksums.

+An NFT checksum is how license owners ensure data integrity on their NFT.
+Whenever an NFT is updated (say, if it just leveled up) the checksum of the new NFT stats are set so token holders can see when their NFT stats have changed.

+This setting is an optional dRealms feature, but is important for ensuring decentralization and auditability of tokenized assets.

-- `token_name` is the token family of the license.
+- `token_family` is the token family of the license.

 - `license_owner` is the name of the license owner.